michaelowens/pushbullet-js/README.md

 ----------------------------

 ### PushBullet.push
-`PushBullet.push(pushType, devId, email, data, callback)` - pushes either a note, link, address, or list to a PushBullet device.
+`PushBullet.push(pushType, devId, emailOrChannel, data, callback)` - pushes either a note, link, address, or list to a PushBullet device.
 * `pushType` - either `'note'`, `'link'`, `'address'`, or `'list'`.
 For file, use [PushBullet.pushFile](#pushbulletpushfile).
 * `devId` - the ID of the device to push to.
 Available device IDs can be found by using [PushBullet.devices](#pushbulletdevices).
 Either `devId` or `email` can be used, not both.
-* `email` - the email address of the contact to push to.
+* `emailOrChannel` - the email address of the contact to push to.
 Available contacts can be found with [PushBullet.contacts](#pushbulletcontacts).
 Either `devId` or `email` can be used, not both.
+UPDATE: if no @ is present, this will be used as channel tag.
 * `data` - the information to push.
 Expects a JSONified version of the type parameters [here](https://docs.pushbullet.com/v2/pushes).
 * `callback` - Optional callback that expects an `err` and a `res` parameter.